 Are you interested in volunteering for your campus paper?
 Well, this isn’t the place.

-While most student newspapers across Canada still follow an archaic volunteer system – yes, getting students to write and work for them for free.
-The Capilano Courier has long championed a format that allows us to pay our contributors for every articles written, illustrations drawn, graphics designed and photos taken.
+Most student newspapers across Canada still follow an archaic volunteer system – yes, getting students to write and work for them for free.
+The Capilano Courier has long championed a format that allows us to pay our contributors for every article written, illustration drawn, graphic designed and photo taken.

 I can’t find your office, where are you anyway?